Extendability of differential forms via Cartier operators: Preliminaries

 \begin{rem} An $F$-injective singularity is closely related to a Du Bois singularity.
 In particular, Schwede \cite{Schwede} proved that if the modulo $p$-reduction of a reduced scheme of finite type over a field of characteristic zero is $F$-injective for dense $p$, then it is Du Bois. \end{rem}

 \begin{defn} Let $X$ be a variety and $x\in X$ a point.
-We say that $X$ is \textit{strongly $F$-regular at $x$} if, for every non-zero element $c\in\sO_{X,x}^{\times}$, there exists $e\in\Z_{>0}$ such that splits as an $\sO_{X, x}$-module homomorphism.
+We say that $X$ is \textit{strongly $F$-regular at $x$} if, for every non-zero element $c\in\sO_{X,x}^{\circ}$, there exists an integer $e>0$ such that the map splits as an $\sO_{X, x}$-module homomorphism.
 We say that $X$ is \textit{strongly $F$-regular} if $X$ is strongly $F$-regular at every point of $X$. \end{defn}